Time

 “This world flows on without beginning.” — Vasubandhu

-We can’t think the absolute Beginning of ‘time’, for nothing happens without a cause, and for each cause there must be its own cause, and so forth into the infinity of ‘time’.
-Hence, we — individual transcendental subjects, our universal transcendental intersubjectivity and intersubjectively projected phenomenal worlds with their hypothetical Big Bangs and Big Crunches — are the eternal (beginningless and endless) perspective of Consciousness opposed by the nontemporal perspective — Transcendence.
+We cannot think of the absolute Beginning of “time” in the past, since nothing happens without a cause, and for every cause there must be a cause, and so on into the infinity of “time” past.
+Hence, we, transcendental subjects, our transcendental intersubjectivity and intersubjectively constituted/projected phenomenal worlds with their hypothetical Big Bangs and Big Crunches repeating cyclically is the eternal (beginningless and endless) perspective of Consciousness, which is opposed by its nontemporal perspective — Transcendence.

 “Mind is by its very nature a singulare tantum.
 I should say: the over-all number of minds is just one.
 I venture to call it indestructible since it has a peculiar timetable, namely mind is always now.
 There is really no before and after for mind.” — Erwin Schrödinger